 What these statistics hide is the fact that the overwhelming majority of asylum claims from the Western Balkans are made by Roma.
 Deutsche Welle estimates that upwards of 90% of asylum applications lodged by Serbian nationals in Germany are by Roma, for instance, and similar numbers apply to asylum seekers from across the Western Balkans.
 The German Government responded to this in late 2015 by extending its SCO list to include Albania and Kosovo (both ranking in the top five countries of origin for asylum claims in the EU in 2015), as well as Macedonia.
-This change to national legislation was controversially used as the basis for the repatriation of thousands of Roma to Kosovo who had sought refuge in Germany during the Yugoslav Wars of the early 1990s, leading to accusations that Roma have been targeted to ‘make room’ for Syrian refugees.
+This change to national legislation was controversially used as grounds for the repatriation of thousands of Roma to Kosovo who had sought refuge in Germany during the Yugoslav Wars of the early 1990s, leading to accusations that Roma have been targeted to ‘make room’ for Syrian refugees.

-The European Commission now risks making Germany’s crisis management strategy a permanent feature of a common asylum policy across the EU.
-Its SCO list institutionally legitimises widespread beliefs that Roma migration is opportunistic and fraudulent, rather than based on potentially legitimate grounds for asylum.
-For the EU to collectively adopt the Western Balkans states as ‘safe countries of origin’ would be to turn a blind eye to the structural nature of Roma people’s social exclusion and discrimination in the Western Balkans region.
+The European Commission now risks making Germany’s crisis management strategy a permanent feature of the EU common asylum policy.
+Its SCO list institutionally legitimises widely-held beliefs that Roma migrations to EU Member States from the Western Balkans are opportunistic and fraudulent, rather than based on potentially legitimate grounds for asylum.
+For the EU to collectively adopt the Western Balkan states as ‘safe countries of origin’ would be to turn a blind eye to the structural nature of Roma people’s social exclusion and discrimination in the Western Balkan region.
 Indeed, by the standards of the UN’s Refugee Agency (UNHCR), the ‘cumulative’ counts of discrimination Roma face can amount to such extreme situations as to be considered a form of ‘persecution’, thus constituting legitimate grounds for claiming asylum.

-Even if the European Commission and Member States respect the European Parliament’s insistence that ‘minorities’ from these ‘safe countries’ be exempted from accelerated processing of their claims, the common SCO list would continue to circulate prejudices that Roma asylum seekers are fraudulent – prejudices that have underpinned appeals from some Member States to reintroduce visa controls for Western Balkans nationals in a desperate attempt to keep asylum seekers off EU territory.
+Even if the European Commission and Member States respect the European Parliament’s insistence that ‘minorities’ from these ‘safe countries’ be exempted from accelerated processing of their claims, the common SCO list would continue to circulate prejudices that Roma asylum seekers are fraudulent – prejudices that have underpinned appeals from some Member States to reintroduce visa controls for Western Balkan nationals in a desperate attempt to keep asylum seekers off EU territory.
 The Commission’s SCO list proposal, unsurprisingly backed by EU Member States, is evidence of a similar practice in a different form.